 Luca & Nico’s Tip: Walk down the quiet path behind the pagoda, it’s less crowded, super scenic, and a great spot for a snack break after your visit!

-Best Family Hotels Near Kiyomizu‑dera Temple
+Family-Friendly Hotels Near Kiyomizu‑dera Temple in Kyoto

 Looking to stay near the iconic temple?
 These family-friendly hotels offer comfort, convenience, and easy access: